WICG/attribution-reporting-api/flexible_event_config.md

   // There will be a limit on the number of specs possible to define for a source.
   "trigger_specs": [{
     // This spec will only apply to registrations that set one of the given
-    // trigger data values (positive integers) in the list.
+    // trigger data values (non-negative integers) in the list.
     // trigger_data will still appear in the event-level report.
     "trigger_data": [<int>, ...]